Meet two dogs who displayed food bowl aggression and were helped by behavior modification.

 The last part of the food program involves proofing Bobbi with different people in different settings.
 This video shows him in his adoption suite as someone goes in to approach the bowl.
 With the food guarding protocol now well established, puppies can go through the program and be made available for adoption in less than a week at many shelters.

-Video of Bobbi courtesy of the Wisconsin Humane Society.
+Videos of Billie and Bobbi courtesy of the Wisconsin Humane Society.